QuTech-Delft/qne-qchack-2022/CHALLENGE.md

    authentication, but more convenient as no pre-shared key is required.

 Can you think of a better way with some better trade-off?
-If so, please include an `authenticaion.md` file with your submission outlining your solution.
+If so, please include an `authentication.md` file with your submission outlining your solution.
 You can, of course, always implement a demonstration with your QKD protocol as well.
+Submissions for this part of the challenge are not judged as part of the hackathon.
+However, if your solution is particularly novel and interesting QuTech may reach out to you for a more extensive discussion around your proposal.